Understanding How To Buy REITs In Singapore And Other Overseas REITs

 - OUE Commercial REIT

 This Singapore-based REIT also has properties in key areas such as Lippo Plaza, OUE Bayfront, and One Raffles Place.
 It has a 6.6 percent dividend yield and it boasts of more than 95 percent occupancy rate in its key buildings.

 - Frasers Hospitality Trust

 This is one of the few hospitality REITs in the market and it also happens to be one of the major contributors to the REIT market in Singapore.
 Its portfolio also includes some residences and its properties are also diversified globally.
-It has an impressive dividend yield at 6.77 percent per annum.
+It has an impressive dividend yield of 6.77 percent per annum.